SpudGunMan/meshing-around/README.md

 ```

 ### Module Settings
 Modules can be enabled or disabled as needed.
+They are essentally larger functions of code which you may not want on your mesh or in memory space.

 ```ini
 [bbs]